Sea minks are a genus that has recently become extinct. They were close relatives of American minks living on the Atlantic coast.

 Distribution

-The Sea mink’s exact range is debated, but general agreement is that it occupied an area along North America’s Atlantic Coast from Massachusetts to Nova Scotia, and possibly including Newfoundland.
+The Sea mink’s exact range is debated, but the general agreement is that it occupied an area along North America’s Atlantic Coast from Massachusetts to Nova Scotia, possibly including Newfoundland.

 They were not a true marine species but were semi-aquatic animals, preferring to live in coastal environments, mainly rocky coasts or offshore islands.
 This gave them easy access to food and provided shelter from predators.

-They were found in North America and in Countries like Canada, and the United States.
+They were found in North America and Countries like Canada and the United States.

 Diet and Nutrition

-The Sea minks were carnivores (piscivores), they ate fish, seabirds, probably the Labrador duck, as well as seabird eggs, marine invertebrates, and some insects.
+The sea minks were carnivores (piscivores), and they ate fish, seabirds, probably the Labrador duck, seabird eggs, marine invertebrates, and some insects.

-It may have had a diet close to that of the American mink, and may have eaten seabirds, seabirds, and hard-bodied marine invertebrates, but in larger proportions.
+It may have had a diet close to the American mink and eaten seabirds and hard-bodied marine invertebrates but in larger proportions.

-Fur traders recorded that sea mink dens had two entrances and were made in rocks piled up by waves.
-Remains of toad sculpins and ocean beams were the most common around their dens, and garden banded snails were also reported to have been part of their diet.
+Fur traders recorded that sea mink dens had two entrances in rocks piled up by waves.
+Toad sculpins and ocean beams remain the most common around their dens, and garden-banded snails were also reported to have been part of their diet.

 Their seafood-oriented diet may have increased their size.
 According to fur traders, the sea beetle was nocturnal and lived in caves and rock crevices during the day.

-Due to the overlap of American mink and sea mink ranges, it is possible that they hybridized with each other While not a truly marine animal, restricted to coastal waters, the sea mink was exceptionally aquatic relative to the other members of Musteloidea, which was the most aquatic member of the taxon, alongside otters.
+Due to the overlap of American mink and sea mink ranges, it is possible that they hybridized with each other.
+While not a truly marine animal, restricted to coastal waters, the sea mink was exceptionally aquatic relative to the other members of Musteloidea, the most aquatic member of the taxon, alongside otters.

 Like other minks, individual sea minks may have retained home ranges, and because males were larger and needed more food, males may have had larger territorial claims.